 McKenna's Wagon is a mobile soup kitchen that departs daily from Martha's Table, near U Street, and serves the homeless.
 A Gonzaga group goes out every Wednesday evening as part of this program.
 Each week, we take three sophomores.

 All students are invited to play chess with students from the Washington Jesuit Academy, a Jesuit middle school serving boys from low-income areas in Washington, D.C., on Monday afternoons from 3-5pm.

 Led by members of the Gonzaga faculty and staff, Gonzaga outreach groups travel to and serve the needs of a host community.
 While there, students live simply, build community, participate in prayer and reflection, and work to understand and build social justice.

-Rising seniors will have the opportunity to spend the week on Gonzaga's newest service immersion to Jerusalem Farm in Kansas City, MO.
-The week will be spent learning about urban poverty, sustainable farming, and environmental justice.
+Rising seniors will spend the week Jerusalem Farm, living simply in a Catholic intentional community.
+The group will learn about urban poverty, sustainable farming, and environmental justice.
 Participants will have the opportunity to work on the farm located in the city, prepare meals, and deliver food to those in need.

-Ten students travel to Nogales, Arizona, and Nogales, Mexico, to learn about the realities of immigration.
-Students work at the Kino Border Initiative, a Jesuit organization that seeks to meet the needs of migrants in Nogales.
-The group crosses the border into Mexico to work at the KBI soup kitchen and walks the path migrants walk through the desert that divides the US and Mexico.
+Rising seniors will travel to Nogales, AZ & Nogales, Mexico to learn of the realities of immigration.
+Students work with the Kino Border Initiative, a Jesuit organization seeking to meet the needs of migrants.
+The group will work at the KBI soup kitchen, meet with US Border Patrol, hear a deportation debriefing, & more.
+Passport mandatory.